 Check out this peak live energy before it all came crashing down from that run of songs.

 The Police are another band like The B-52’s that are hard to compare to other acts.
 If you ask somebody for more bands that sound like The Police who do you say?
 Madness?
 The Beat?
 The Slits?
 The Members?
 Squeeze?
 The Upsetters?

 They were in many ways their own genre of sub-genres.
 Unlike say, glam metal bands of the same period that had a template and ran that template so far into hell it came back out the other side of heaven.
 But also the new wave/punk scene was filled with acts nobody could really define then or even now other than to say that it is 80s or it is new wave.
 But The Police are not Elvis Costello or U2 acts that I can link quite easily to other rock acts.
-And they are certainly not Devo or The B-52’s, who are also on their own stretch of music highway.
+And they are certainly not Devo or The B-52’s, who are also on their own stretch of music intergalactic freeway.

 In fact my favorite new wave bands The B-52’s, The Police, Eurythmics and a-ha (you bet they will be getting their own write up soon) sound NOTHING like each other in the slightest either.
 Not in sound or subject matter.
 And I guess if that is my musical foundation, at least with bands, it’s no wonder I like the variety of music styles I like.
 Like my favorite acts, I too refuse to be pigeonholed.